 Whether you’re capturing a panorama or wide-angle of a mountain, or a close detail of a patch of beautiful grass, landscape photography shows the photographer's connection with nature.
 The photographs make you feel what the photographers are feeling when they are at the location.

-The definition of landscape photography can be quite broad.
-Mountains and oceans, nature and urban—these can all be considered landscape photography.
 The two types of landscape photography we are all probably most familiar with are nature and urban, from wide shots to close ups, both are popular environments for landscape photographs.

-Nature is the scene most commonly associated with landscape photography.
+As mentioned, nature is the scene most commonly associated with landscape photography.
 From earth to sky, desert to the Milky Way, the sky really is the limit when considering the natural scene you are wanting to capture, and nature photography absolutely can fall under a type of landscape photography.

 For lack of a better definition, urban photography concerns itself with parts of the world that are man made, but it can still absolutely classify as landscape photography.
 Structures such as buildings, roads, sculpture, architecture as a whole, are common subjects for photographers to utilize when composing their images.
 Oftentimes, photographers may refer to this as architectural urban landscape.